 The PDB is focused on behavioral aspects of HIV/AIDS in adolescents, examining the factors that influence adolescents' propensity for risky behavior and developing and evaluating interventions tailored toward adolescents.

-The Pediatric HIV/AIDS Cohort Sutdy (PHACS), led by MPIDB in collaboration with eight co-funding Institutes, examines trends in health and behavior of youth who aquired HIV infection in infancy and who are reaching adolescence and young adulthood.
+The Pediatric HIV/AIDS Cohort Study (PHACS), led by MPIDB in collaboration with eight co-funding Institutes, examines trends in health and behavior of youth who acquired HIV infection in infancy and who are reaching adolescence and young adulthood.
 PHACS has helped show how these youth with lifelong HIV infection face special challenges for themselves and their partners as they become sexually active (Source: Tassiopoulos, K. et. al. (2013).
-Clinical Infectious Disease.
-PMID: 23139252).

 HIV/AIDS in Children